 Did You Know?

 The egg shaped badges with what appears to be a sideways figure "8" which the space hippies wear is actually a representation of the symbol for "infinity."
+The symbol is also called a lemniscate.
 See more

 I See You

 and Charles Napier See more